OllieJones/dashnav/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Donate: https://github.com/sponsors/OllieJones

 Navigate your WordPress dashboard by searching with a few keystrokes.
+Press shift shift, then a few letters of the menu item you want.

 == Description ==